kineticstoolkit/kineticstoolkit_doc/src/kinematics_reconstructing_occluded_markers.md

 ## Create a cluster of markers

 To reconstruct the most that we can from these data, we begin by creating a cluster of markers.
 A cluster is the fixed, local position of every provided marker expressed in an arbitrary, local coordinate system.
-The [ktk.kinematics.create_cluster](api/ktk.kinematics.create_cluster.rst) function is used to create such a cluster.
+The {{ktk_kinematics_create_cluster}} function is used to create such a cluster.
 Note that for this function to work, all markers must be visible at the same time at least once.

 ```{code-cell} ipython3
 cluster = ktk.kinematics.create_cluster(